- Directed by Richard Donner

 If you have seen any version of A Christmas Carol then you know what this movie’s plot is.
 This time though it is IBC Television president Frank Cross who has lost the Christmas spirit.

-Scrooged is a genuinely funny movie that also has genuine heartfelt moments.
+Scrooged is a genuinely funny movie that also has genuine heartfelt moments too.
 You can view it in part as a commentary on the entertainment business.
-Frank (Bill Murray) is pushing a version of A Christmas Carol to be aired on Christmas Eve that is an international spectacle devoid of any actual Christmas spirit.
+TV executive Frank Cross (Bill Murray) is pushing a version of A Christmas Carol to be aired on Christmas Eve that is an international spectacle devoid of any actual Christmas spirit.
 It is ridiculously commercialized and the marketing that Frank uses is terrifying.

 Karen Allen had a career high point in acting during the 80s.
-She was in so many good movies back then and here in the part of Claire is a high mark of that time.
+She was in so many good movies back then and here in the part of Claire, Frank’s lost love, is a high mark of that era.
 The chemistry between her and Murray is genuine.
 She is perfect as the purer than pure object of Frank’s affections that works at a local homeless shelter.
 She is too good to be real but through directing by Donner and Allen’s talent she does not come off as implausible or ridiculous.

 This was an early role for John Glover as Brice Cummings.
 He went on to so many very good roles afterwards.
 He is an amazing actor and he is perfect as the suck up trying to take Frank’s job.
-He is all fake kindness and charm.
-He makes your skin crawl.
+He is all fake kindness and charm and makes your skin crawl.

 Obviously Frank is visited by the Three Ghosts of Christmas.
 They are: